Cameronsplaze/AWS-ContainerManager/ContainerManager/README.md

 ## Base Stack Summary

-The [base stack](./base_stack/README.md) is broken into two components (or "stacks").
-One *must* be in us-east-1 for Route53, and the other has to be in the same region as you want to run the containers from.
+The [base stack](./base_stack/README.md) is a shared resources stack to help keep running multiple containers cheap.
+By also keeping things like an SSH key here, you don't have to juggle multiple keys for every container you want to run.
+(Or add your email for alerts on every container stack too).

 Anything that can be here instead of the leaf stacks, should be.